Home » Diamonds » What to Know About a Bearded Girdle on a Diamond

 How Do Bearded Girdles Affect a Diamond?

-In severe cases, they can be seen with the naked, meaning it won’t be considered eye-clean.
 If a diamond has a very thick or extremely thick girdle, the bearding may be more noticeable.
 This is a dealbreaker for many buyers who are only accepting of inclusions that require magnification to be seen.

 Additionally, any inclusion that leaves the diamond susceptible to further damage is problematic.
 If the bearded girdle results in large feathers extending into the stone, it can hurt the overall structure.
 Were hit to be hit against a hard surface or dropped, it’s vulnerable to chipping.